csibman27/csibman27.github.io/_posts/2024-03-21-introduction.md

 * Link to Presentation slides
 * Link to Web application site (will host one with a seperate dns added)

+>  Name: Tibor Molnar
 # Profile Photo
 ![](/assets/img/tmolnar2_pic.png)

->  Student Number: 20074237 |
+>  Student Number: 20074237
->  Student Name: Tibor Molnar